Last Updated: Tue Jul 22 11:44:47 UTC 2008

 The design aims of the original S-300P were to produce a strategic area defence SAM system, intended to protect fixed targets such as government precincts, industrial facilities, command posts and headquarters, military bases, strategic and tactical airfields and nuclear sites.
 This weapon system was to initially defeat SAC's SRAM firing FB-111As, B-52Hs and then anticipated B-1As, and later the Boeing AGM-86B Air Launched Cruise Missile.
 The deployment model of the first generation systems was based on the existing S-75/SA-2, S-125/SA-3 and S-200/SA-5 systems, with a semi-mobile package of towed trailer mounted radars and missile Transporter Erector Launchers (TEL).

 The S-300P introduced some important technological innovations.
 The first generation V-500/5V55 missile used a single stage solid rocket motor, and conceptually is closest to the baseline US Army MIM-104 Patriot.
 The missile was deployed and handled in a sealed cylindrical launch tube/canister, with a cold start gas generator used to eject the missile vertically before its motor was initiated.
 The 5P85 TEL was a semi-trailer arrangement, with the forward booms splayed when deployed as stabilisers.
 The four launch tubes were mounted on a hydraulically elevated frame, retained in later TEL designs.
 A typical battery would be equipped with three 5P85 TELs, each with four SAMs, or double the SAM complement of the S-75/SA-2 it replaced and permitting 2 rounds per launch.
+The designation of this TEL following a mid life block upgrade became 5P85-1.

-30N6 Flap Lid A Engagement Radar (радиолокатор подсвета и наведения)
+5N63 Flap Lid A Engagement Radar (радиолокатор подсвета и наведения)

 MPQ-53 Patriot

-The 30N6 was a huge generational leap in technology from the Fan Song, Low Blow and Square Pair mechanically steered and scanned engagement radars on preceding V-PVO SAMs.
+The 5N63 was a huge generational leap in technology from the Fan Song, Low Blow and Square Pair mechanically steered and scanned engagement radars on preceding V-PVO SAMs.
 With electronic beam steering, very low sidelobes and a narrow pencil beam mainlobe, the 30N6 phased array is more difficult to detect and track by an aircraft's warning receiver when not directly painted by the radar, and vastly more difficult to jam.
 While it may have detectable backlobes, these are likely to be hard to detect from the forward sector of the radar.
 As most anti-radiation missiles rely on sidelobes to home in, the choice of engagement geometry is critical in attempting to kill a Flap Lid.

-Unlike the Patriot's MPQ-53 engagement radar which has substantial autonomous search capability, the 30N6 is primarily an engagement radar designed to track targets and guide missiles to impact using a command link channel.
+Unlike the Patriot's MPQ-53 engagement radar which has substantial autonomous search capability, the 5N63 is primarily an engagement radar designed to track targets and guide missiles to impact using a command link channel.
 The absence of dedicated directional antennas on this system indicates that the commands are transmitted via a specialised waveform emitted by the main array.
 The first generation of the 5V55K missile was command link guided, following the design philosophy of the S-75/SA-2 and S-125/SA-3, with a cited range of 25 nautical miles and altitude limits between 80 ft and 80,000 ft.

-S-300PT 5P85PT TEL
+S-300PT 5P85-1 TEL

 This variant was designated the S-300PT (P - PVO, T -Transportiruyemiy) and incrementally upgraded models the S-300PT-1, it entered service in 1978.
 NATO labelled it the SA-10A Grumble.